NihalJain/opensource-contributions-tracker/README.md

 The tool works in four main steps:

-- **Data Retrieval**: Fetches commits, open and closed pull requests, opened and closed issues, code reviews performed, lines of code added and removed, and documentation contributions from GitHub repositories.
+- **Data Retrieval**: Fetches commits, open and closed pull requests, opened and closed issues, code reviews performed, lines of code added and removed from GitHub repositories.
 - **Data Processing**: Aggregates and processes the data to provide meaningful insights.
 - **Report Generation**: Creates markdown reports with summary tables and pie charts.
 - **Automated Execution**: Can be scheduled to run periodically using GitHub Actions.